 The CAISO requires Interconnection Study Deposits to review and validate the Interconnection Request.
 Notwithstanding Section 3.5.2 of this GIDAP or any other provision regarding validation or the ability to cure deficiencies, the CAISO will not review, process, or validate an Interconnection Request absent the Interconnection Study Deposit.
 Any interconnection Customer that has not submitted a complete Interconnection Study Deposit by April 15 (or the next Business Day if April 15 is not a Business Day) will be deemed invalid with no opportunity to cure or otherwise be included in that year’s Queue Cluster.

+The CAISO will include examples of how Interconnection Customers can demonstrate Site Exclusivity, including on public land, in its Business Practice Manual.

 3.5.1.2 Obligation for Study Costs.